 Business Challenges

-- Compliance costs: Particularly burdensome for SMEs
+- Compliance costs: Particularly burdensome for SMEs (proposed omnibus addresses this)

 - Innovation pace: Balancing regulation with rapid technological development